zhenghuizhao/TransWCD/README.md

 ## Citation
-if it's helpful to your research, please kindly cite.
+If it's helpful to your research, please kindly cite.
 Here is an example BibTeX entry:

 ``` bibtex
 @article{zhao2023exploring,